Wendy0756/wendytian.github.io/index.md

 # {{ site.title }}
 _Data science, ML, and MLOps projects_

 <p style="margin-top:0.75rem;">I am a growing data scientist graduating from UC Berkeley in December 2025.
-My interest lies in implementing agentic model framework in tax automation and retrieval based tax research engine.</p>
+My interest lies in implementing the agentic model framework in tax automation and retrieval based tax research engine.</p>

 <a id="projects"></a>
 ## Projects